 Industrial engineers analyze, design, and transform complex systems of people, processes, and technology to accomplish organizational goals.
 To this end, the program educational objectives of the Industrial Engineering program are what we expect our students to attain within three to five years of graduation.
-The graduates of the UTA industrial engineering program:

 - Enter industrial engineering or other professions and make contributions that benefit society, their employers, and themselves.